 “Legal services used to be outside the sphere of activity of procurement in many organizations,” says Dr. Silvia Hodges Silverstein, CEO of the Buying Legal® Council.
 “But it is a category in which procurement professionals can add tremendous value and competitive advantage for their employers.”
 Legal procurement’s corporate mandate is to better manage legal spend and support the legal department in data-driven decision-making.
 “Any organization with significant external legal spend that does not involve procurement today is not practicing best practice,” says Silverstein.

-The Guide provides important benchmarks, in addition to information about the legal system, the legal market, law firms, and other legal services providers.
-It was composed and is based on research by the Buying Legal® Council, the only dedicated source of education and research for professionals tasked with sourcing legal services and managing supplier relationships.
+The Guide was composed and is based on research by the Buying Legal® Council, the only dedicated source of education and research for professionals tasked with sourcing legal services and managing supplier relationships.

 A preview version can be downloaded on www.buyinglegal.com/QUICKGUIDE; the complete QuickGuide is available for Members and Friends of the Buying Legal® Council.